AaronKurian/Code_A_Pookalam24/README.md

 This project was created for the Code a Pookalam Contest by FOSS MEC and TINKERHUB MEC.
 It was inspired by the traditional Pookalams designed during the Onam festival in Kerala.

 ## License
 This project is licensed under the MIT License.
-Feel free to use and modify the code as per the license terms.
+Feel free to use and modify the code as per the [license](LICENSE)terms.

+Made With ❤️ by Aaron Kurian Abraham